Jenny Nyström

 Jenny Eugenia Nyström (13 or 15 June 1854 in Kalmar, Sweden - 17 January 1946 in Stockholm) was a painter and illustrator mainly known as the creator of the Swedish image of the jultomte on Christmas cards and magazine covers, thus linking the Swedish version of Santa Claus to the gnomes and tomtar of Scandinavian folklore.

 Background

-Her father was a school teacher and piano teacher, and also the cantor of the Kalmar Castle Church.
+Her father was a school and piano teacher, and also the cantor of the Kalmar Castle Church.
 When Jenny Nyström was eight years old, the family moved to Gothenburg, where her father had found a better paying teaching job.

 She studied at the Kjellbergska flickskolan.
 In 1865 she started in the Gothenburg art school Göteborgs Musei-, Rit- och Målarskola, today known as Konsthögskolan Valand, and in 1873 she was admitted to the Royal Swedish Academy of Arts in Stockholm, where she studied for eight years.
 Thanks to a scholarship, this was followed by studies in Paris 1882–1886, at Académie Colarossi and Académie Julian.